treojs/treo/Readme.md

 ### TODO

   - test error cases: invalid key, delete with wrong key
-  - make put smarter: be able to update, not replace
   - check that callback is a function
   - batch method
   - performance suite